pulumi/docs/content/docs/guides/crosswalk/kubernetes/cluster-services.md

 {{% /md %}}
 </div>

-See the [official AWS docs][k8s-logs-docs] for more details.

-Note, CloudWatch is rate limited and often times the size of the data being sent can cause `fluentd-cloudwatch` to experience `ThrottlingException error="Rate exceeded"`.
+> Note: CloudWatch is rate limited and often times the size of the data being sent can cause `ThrottlingException error="Rate exceeded"`.
 This can cause a delay in logs showing up in CloudWatch.
-Request a limit increase, or alter the data being sent.
+Request a limit increase, or alter the data being sent, if necessary.
 See the [CloudWatch limits][aws-cw-limits] for more details.

 [k8s-logs-docs]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html
 [aws-cw-limits]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html